ProBoards/oocss-code-standards/README.md

 ### Class Names

 Class names should use dashes.
+When dealing with code that may interact with older templates, prefer to leave class names unchanged, to preserve backwards compatibility with older templates.

 ```css
 /* Good - use dashes */